How Long Should You Keep State Tax Records?

 Statute of Limitations by State

-- Minnesota: Three-and-a-half years from the date the return is filed or the date the return is due, whichever is later.
+Minnesota's statute of limitations is three and a half years from the date a return is filed or the date the return is due, whichever is later.

-- Oregon: Three years after the return is filed, regardless of whether a return is filed on or after the due date.
-If the return is filed early, the limitations period will end sooner.
+Oregon's statute is three years after the return is filed, regardless of whether it's filed on or after the due date.
+So if the return is filed early, the limitations period will end at that time.

-- Tennessee: The state normally has three years to assess taxes, but that is extended to three-and-a-half years if you have filed a claim for a refund, and five years if the IRS has changed your federal return.
+This state normally has three years to assess taxes, but that can be extended to three and a half years if you've filed a claim for a refund.
+It can be changed to five years if the IRS has changed your federal return.

 Your Actions Can Affect the Statute of Limitations